wp-plugins/zedity/readme.txt

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

-**Why People Love Zedity:**
+**Why You Will Love Zedity:**

-* **Ease of Usage!** Zedity enables everyone to create any desired content as easily as doing it with a pen and paper.
+* **Easy Content Creation!** Zedity enables everyone to create any desired content as easily as doing it with a pen and paper.
 With no more coding or technical skills required, creating your posts and pages becomes a pleasure!

 * **Total Design Freedom!** Unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're free to unleash your creativity!